-Okay, so we all know that our books, C is for Cthulhu: The Lovecraft Alphabet Book, the C is for Cthulhu Coloring Book and the brand new SWEET DREAMS CTHULHU: A Lovecraftian Bedtime Book are absolute favorites for young and old ones alike.
+Okay, so we all know that our books, C is for Cthulhu: The Lovecraft Alphabet Book, the C is for Cthulhu Coloring Book, SWEET DREAMS CTHULHU: A Lovecraftian Bedtime Book, Counting Colors & Cthulhu, and The Night Before Christmas: A C is for Cthulhu Holiday Tale are absolute favorites for young and old ones alike.

 However, with the holidays nearly here, your little monsters might expect some new books under the tree to devour in the new year.